anima-engine/mrusty/README.md

 It does all this in a safely neat way while also bringing spec testing and a REPL to the table.

-*Note:* Starting with *v0.3.0*, mrusty will only work with Rust nightly.
+*Note:* Starting with *v0.4.0*, mrusty will only work with Rust beta (1.8.0).
 This is caused by a need to capture `panic`s in mruby.
 Once this features stabilizes (and it will in Rust 1.9.0), mrusty will return to stable Rust.

 ## [Documentation](http://anima-engine.github.io/mrusty/)